Lipen/discrete-math-course/typst/hw3.typ

 + Count all prime implicants.
 + If inputs where $A and B and C = 1$ are don't-care conditions, how do the minimal forms change?

-#block(sticky: true)[*Part (d): Analysis*]
+#block(sticky: true)[*Part (d): Analysis and Limitations*]

-+ Compare your minimal DNF size to the full minterm expansion.
++ Compute the size reduction: how many fewer literals does your minimal DNF use compared to the full minterm expansion?
-+ Which is smaller: minimal DNF or minimal CNF?
++ Compare minimal forms: which representation is more compact for your function --- DNF or CNF?
+  Explain why one might be smaller based on the number of 1s vs 0s in the truth table.
++ Scalability analysis: K-maps rely on visual pattern recognition in 2D grids.
-+ Why do K-maps become impractical beyond 5-6 variables?
+  Explain why they become impractical beyond 5-6 variables.
+  What is the size of a 6-variable K-map?
+  How would you visualize a 7-variable function?
++ For functions with many variables, what alternative minimization methods exist?

 #pagebreak()